 The size and continued growth of the Saudi economy, the fact that the Saudi currency or riyal is pegged to the U.S. dollar (at 3.75 riyals per dollar), and the pro-American outlook of Saudi business circles, all make Saudi Arabia an indispensable partner for U.S. companies who are serious about doing business in the Middle East.

-To download the latest edition of the “Country Commercial to Saudi Arabia,” please click here.
+To access the latest edition of the “Country Commercial Guide to Saudi Arabia,” please click here.